 With Genome Medical, you can simply schedule your genetics consultation online and attend from the comfort of your own home.
-Secure video sessions are flexible and available to suit your schedule by visiting
+Secure video sessions are flexible and available to suit your schedule.

 Proactive Genetics on Your Terms

 You don’t need to have health problems to benefit from proactively looking into your genetics—you can pursue it on your own terms.
 Studies suggest that 1 in 5 of us who consider ourselves “healthy” might carry risk factors for genetic diseases.
-You can speak to a Genome Medical certified genetic counselor at your own convenience or your doctor can refer you for a consultation.
+You can speak to a certified genetic counselor from Genome Medical at your own convenience or your doctor can refer you for a consultation.